prosimpleee/data_engineering_/parsing/README.md

 I did this for educational purposes only!!!

-For this project I used: Python(bf4, selenium), Databricks(pyspark).
+For this project I used: Python(bf4, selenium), Azure Databricks(pyspark).

 Insights that I found on 950 vacancies: